Abdaishere/KinectDepthImage/README.md

 # Kinect depth Image

-a simple programm that shows the distance of every obejct in the image using the Kinect v1
+a simple program that shows the distance of every object in the image using the Kinect v1

 ![gif](./Example.gif)